scottaohara/a11y_styled_form_controls/README.md

 ### Switch Buttons
-Switches are a type of button control that is typically represented in the form of an on/off toggle UI control.
+Switches are a type of form control that is typically visually represented  as an on/off toggle switch.

-Unlike a checkbox, switches are meant to perform an instant change in a component or application's state, but as there is no native "switch" control, checkboxes or button elements (with appropriate ARIA attributes) are often used as a substitute for this type of control.
+Unlike a checkbox, switches are meant to perform an instant change to a component or application's state, but as there is no native "switch" control, checkboxes or button elements (with appropriate ARIA attributes) are often used as a substitute for this type of control.

 1. [Switch Button](src/switch--button/)
 2. [Switch Checkbox](src/switch--checkbox/)